 The hood thermometer will tell you the temperature just above the cooking grates.

 Now to get the most accurate reading and your grill doesn’t have a thermometer, rely on a grill surface thermometer.

 A simple analog thermometer can rest directly on the grill surface.
 Apart from letting you know when your grill is up to temperature, it can also be used to find hot and cold spots on your grill.

 There are several options available today.
 For something simple, reliable, and accurate, take a look at this monitoring thermometer.

-This more sophisticated Weber iGrill Ambient Grill Thermometer is a popular option that allows you to monitor temperatures on your smartphone or compatible device.
+This more sophisticated Weber iGrill Ambient Grill Thermometer is a popular option that allows you to monitor temperatures on your smartphone or a compatible device.